techidaily/site-win-answers/source/_posts/ultimate-guide-topmost-efficient-key-combinations-in-microsoft-excel.md

 * **Ctrl+Page Up/Down:** Move to the previous or next worksheet

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/poI1NQxHfjc?si=ZLG0wziYcTKIKwL5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ##  Selecting Cells

  You may have noticed from the previous section you use the arrow keys to move between cells, and the Ctrl key to modify that movement.
 Using the Shift key to modify the arrow keys lets you extend your selected cells.
 There are also a few other combos for speeding up selection, as well.